 We can slice and dice this data in many ways, in this blog we will take a look at the break down of Checker model and again try to project a true Checker survival calculation.
 This is a complete list of the majority of Checkers sold or advertised over the last 30 months.
 Detailed analysis is very interesting as it confirm and disproves many Checker myths.
 It also demonstrates Checker market trends in the selling of used Checkers.

-Generally speaking we think of Checkers sold in the collector car market as standard Checker Marathon sedans sold in the retail market as being the majority of the Checker collector car market.
-A photographic review of some of the older show Checker show will present a sea of retail Checker Marathons.
-Based on a review of the numbers, we can see that 53% of Checker sold are indeed standard Checker Marathon A12 sedans, that said, this writer was surprised that the number was not larger.
+Based on a analysis of the numbers, we can see that majority at 53% of Checker sold are indeed standard Checker Marathon A12 sedans, that said, this writer was surprised that the number was not larger.

 The majority of the remaining models represents three other distinct Checker models.
 15% of Checkers sold are actually Checker A11 and A11E taxicabs, 14% of Checker models sold represent Checker wagons and 12% represent Aerobus variations.

 The numbers present some surprising survival rates.
-At 26% for a combined total, for Aerobus variants and wagons, these numbers present a 10% survival rate for all Checker wagons and Aerobuses produced between 1960-1974.
+Aerobus variants and wagons, indicate a 10% survival rate for all Checker wagons and Aerobuses produced between 1960-1974.
 That’s good news for anybody looking to buy a Checker.
 The Checker wagon appears to be the current “in” car among Checker fans.
 They’re seems to be a larger supply out there for sale, than one would imagine.
 It also demonstrates that the Checker is indeed a tough as a tank.

 Between 1962 and 1982, Checker produced 86,924 Checker A11 taxicabs.
 Over the last two and one half years, only 40 have been listed for sale within all the monitored collector cars databases.
 That represents a very low survivor rate of .004% of all A11 taxicabs produced.
 That bad news for the many ICTA fans who are interested in a taxicab restoration, they are pretty rare, less than 20 units a year pop up for sale.